Chemotherapy uses anti cancer drugs to destroy cancer. The drugs circulate throughout the body in the bloodstream.

 - has come back after you were first treated (recurrence)

 You usually have chemotherapy once every 3 weeks.
 You usually have the chemotherapy drugs on day 1 followed by a rest period to allow you to recover from side effects.

 Each 3 week period is called a cycle of treatment.
 You normally have about 6 cycles in all, but you may have more.

 It takes 3 to 4 hours to have each treatment in the outpatients department.
 On rare occasions you might have it over 24 hours, when you would stay in hospital overnight.

 Types of chemotherapy

-Doctors most commonly use carboplatin to treat ovarian cancer.
-You may have it on its own or with another chemotherapy drug called paclitaxel (Taxol).
+Doctors most commonly use the chemotherapy drug carboplatin to treat ovarian cancer.
+You might have it on its own or with another chemotherapy drug called paclitaxel (Taxol).

-Your doctor may use other types of chemotherapy drugs if your cancer has come back.
+Your doctor might use other types of chemotherapy drugs if your cancer has come back.

 How you have chemotherapy